-Digital technologies allow for personalized and at-hand support, reducing the barriers to transit use for visual and hearing-impaired customers – and addressing some hidden needs of a broader audience as well.
+Digital technologies allow for personalized and at-hand support, reducing the barriers to transit use for customers with vision and hearing loss – and addressing some hidden needs of a broader audience as well.
 Together, these innovations have a positive impact on passenger satisfaction.

 Three accessible-focused innovations that start with keeping the user goals in mind:

 We are aiming to improve accessibility for passengers with hearing loss, by providing personal onboard announcements via the Icomera Passenger Wi-Fi and GoMedia’s real-time information solution.As an announcement occurs, the passenger receives a text notification, and the audio begins playing automatically.
 The passenger controls the volume and can set notifications for their specific destination or opt to hear them all.
 A history of announcements is always available, which allows users who need more time or those who were distracted to go back and review.Additionally, the notifications are multi-lingual, and can be changed in the user settings.
 A passenger can also set an advanced notice timer when more time is needed to alight.
 Leveraging personal devices in this way is a viable alternative to hearing loops, and it broadens the use case to include people who have a temporary limitation such as from an ear infection, or a self-imposed limitation, such as headphones.The solution works throughout the train via Wi-Fi and went to trial testing for Transport of Wales in the UK in February, on the 769 fleet.Existing wireless communications systems, such as onboard Wi-Fi, can be used to improve the passenger experience for customers with hearing loss.

 - Guided Navigation